Sellf/docs/source/includes/_deals.md

-company_id | Unique identifier of the main company with whom the deal is associated source_id | Unique identifier of the deal source loss_reason_id | Unique identifier of the deal loss reason
+company_id | Unique identifier of the main company with whom the deal is associated source_id | Unique identifier of the deal source loss_reason_id | Unique identifier of the deal loss reason name | A string matching the description of the deal code | A string matching the custom code of the deal